 ● Will have to find and hire a new team after your business bounces back

 Layoffs and furloughs might not be your only cost-cutting option.

 You could also consider reducing employee hours and/or pay while you get back to business.
 Regardless, make sure you’re well versed on federal and state unemployment laws and COVID-19-specific regulations that may impact your decision.
 These include the CARES, FFCRA, and WARN Acts.
 If you have specific questions about how these guidelines affect your business, we recommend consulting a lawyer.

 Another way to cut costs is to find a new business checking account.
 Most traditional banks charge fees and offer little to no interest.
-With BlueVine Business Checking, you get the opposite: no monthly or hidden fees plus 1.00% interest.1 What’s more, there are no transaction limits or minimum balance requirements.
+With Bluevine Business Checking, you get the opposite: no monthly or hidden fees plus 2.0% interest for eligible clients.BVSUP-00005 What’s more, there are no transaction limits or minimum balance requirements.
 You’ll get the flexibility and transparency you want in a business bank—and your money will work harder for you.